Another example of preserving a movie… from its director…

 The best thing about the Ultimate Director's Cut DVD, is the documentary with it.
 Like watching The Monster Squad special edition on the same weekend, it was sometimes painful to 'catch up' with people after several decades.
 The Warriors' leader Michael Beck is barely recognisable.
 One suspects that starring in Xanadu was not a good way to build on his success, and this is the first time I’ve seen him in anything in 25 years.

 For fans of the film, there’s some great behind-the-scenes stories, and it’s good to see Deborah Van Valkenburgh (also in Walter Hill’s Streets of Fire), David Patrick Kelly (Commando, Twin Peaks) and other gang members again.
-Though only James Remar (as Ajax) seems to have worked anything like solidly since.
+Though only James Remar (as Ajax) seems to have worked solidly since.

 Do you want to know more?